devLukaszMichalak/instant-todo/README.md

 A project motivated by the fact that my girlfriend always sends me shopping lists in plain text and needed a fast parser that would give me a nice list with checkboxes.
 I also wanted to give React a try.

-Check it out here: https://instant-todos.web.app/display/QnJlYWQlMEFtaWxrJTBBY2hvY29sYXRl?2=x
+Check it out here: https://instant-todos.web.app/share/QnJlYWQlMEFtaWxrJTBBY2hvY29sYXRl?2=x

+It's a PWA, so feel free to install it

 ## Guide